andersonopt/website/content/solutions/ao-energy-market.md

     description: |-
       ### Easily test  scenarios and iterate quickly

       AO Energy Markets' scenario analysis engine allows users to automatically queue thousands of modeling scenarios with just a few clicks.
 After initial runs, it's easy to adjust parameters and identify the best project configuration.
-Consultant-provided runs only include a handful of scenario views and revised runs come with additional multi-week timelines.
+Consultant-provided runs only include a handful of scenario views and revised runs often come with additional multi-week timelines.
   - thumbnail: "/images/macbook.png"
     description: |-
       ### Perform complex analysis with standard computers